MicroEJ/docs/PlatformDeveloperGuide/uiImageRaw.rst

 Image Format
 ============

-The Image Engine makes the distinction between the `input formats` (how an image is encoded) and the `output formats` (how the image is used by the platform and/or the Image Renderer).The Image Engine manages several standard formats in input: PNG, JPEG, BMP etc. In addition, an input format may be custom (platform dependant, unsupported image format by default).
+The Image Engine makes the distinction between the `input formats` (how an image is encoded) and the `output formats` (how the image is used by the platform and/or the Image Renderer).The Image Engine manages several standard formats in input: PNG, JPEG, BMP, etc. In addition, an input format may be custom (platform dependant, unsupported image format by default).
 It manages two formats in output: the MicroEJ format (known by the Image Renderer) and the binary format.

 Each Image engine module can manage one or several input formats.
 However the Image Renderer manages only the MicroEJ format (:ref:`section_image_standard_raw`, :ref:`section_image_display_raw` and :ref:`section_image_gpu_raw`).
 The binary output format (:ref:`section_image_binary_raw`)is fully platform dependant and can be used to encode some images which are not usable by MicroUI standard API.